alpacahq/Triangular-Arbitrage-with-Alpaca-API-s/README.md

-# TradingAlgosPython

-## Triangular Arbitrage and Network-Size Momentum Investing
+# Triangular Arbitrage and Network-Size Momentum Investing

-Triangular Arbitrage on BTC and ETH with Alpaca
+## Triangular Arbitrage on BTC and ETH with Alpaca

-Background
+### Background

 With the exciting announcement of Alpaca’s coin pair trading, we introduce a triangular arbitrage strategy using BTC/USD, ETH/USD, and the new BTC/ETH coin pair to attempt to profit from potential differences between price conversions.

-What is Triangular Arbitrage?
+### What is Triangular Arbitrage?

 Triangular Arbitrage is an arbitrage opportunity that appears between three currencies that don’t have equivalent conversion rates.
 Traders can buy the cheaper currency, convert it to a more expensive currency, and then sell the expensive currency - this typically happens across different exchanges.
 For example: